Fenian raids: Canada East

-After the invasion of Canada West failed, the Fenians decided to concentrate their efforts on Canada East; however, the U.S. government had begun to impede Fenian activities, and arrested many Fenian leaders.
-The Fenians soon saw their plans begin to fade.
-General Samuel Spear of the Fenians managed to escape arrest, and, on June 7, Spear and his 1000 men marched into Canadian territory, achieving occupancy of Pigeon Hill, Frelighsburg, St. Armand and Stanbridge.
-At this point the Canadian government had done little to defend the border, but on June 8 Canadian forces arrived at Pigeon Hill and the Fenians, who were low on arms, ammunition and supplies, promptly surrendered, ending the raid on Canada East.
+After the invasion of Canada West failed, the Fenians concentrated their efforts on Canada East.
+However, the U.S. government began to impede Fenian activities and arrested many Fenian leaders.
+The Fenians' plans began to fade.
+General Samuel Spear of the Fenians escaped arrest, and, on June 7, 1866 Spear and his 1000 men marched into Canada and occupied Pigeon Hill, Frelighsburg, St. Armand and Stanbridge.
+Until this point the Canadian government had done little to defend the border, but on June 8 Canadian forces marched to Pigeon Hill and the Fenian force there, low on arms, ammunition and supplies, promptly surrendered.
+This ended the raid on Canada East.

 Timothy O'Hea was awarded the Victoria Cross for actions he took at Danville, Canada East, on June 9, 1866, at about the time of the Pigeon Hill Raid.
-Although only about 23 years old, O'Hea, a private in the 1st Battalion of the Rifle Brigade stationed in Canada, saw the threat posed by a burning railway car containing ammunition and fought the blaze single-handedly for an hour, saving the lives of many in the area.
+Although only about 23 years old, O'Hea, a private in the 1st Battalion of the Rifle Brigade, Prince Consort's Own, of the British Regular Army, stationed in Canada, saw the threat posed by a burning railway car containing a large quantity of ammunition and fought the blaze single-handedly for an hour, saving the lives of many nearby.

 Later raids (1870–71)

-From 1870 to 1871, the Fenian Brotherhood organized several raids into the Canadian provinces of Quebec and Manitoba.
+From 1870 to 1871, the Fenian Brotherhood conducted several raids into the Canadian provinces of Quebec and Manitoba.

 In addition to organizing raids against those provinces, the Fenian Brotherhood also organized openly in the Northwestern United States in the 1870s, threatening the security of the Colony of British Columbia.
 Although the Fenians never launched a raid against British Columbia, tensions were sufficient that the Royal Navy sent several large warships to the new railhead at Vancouver, British Columbia, during celebrations for the completion of the Canadian Pacific Railway in 1886.

 Quebec

-Another raid by the Fenians occurred on 25 May 1870.
-The Canadians, acting on information supplied by Thomas Miller Beach, were able to wait for and turn back the attack at Eccles Hill.
+Fenians conducted a raid into Canada on 25 May 1870.
+Canadian soldiers, acting on information supplied by Thomas Miller Beach, anticipated and turned back the attack at Eccles Hill.

-The Battle of Trout River was a military conflict that occurred on 27 May 1870.
-It was a part of the Fenian raids.
-This battle occurred outside of Huntingdon, Quebec near the international border about 20 km north of Malone, New York.
-The location of this battle should not be confused with Trout River in the Northwest Territories.
+In the Battle of Trout River, Canadians replused a Fenian raid on 27 May 1870 outside of Huntingdon, Quebec, near the international border about 20 km north of Malone, New York.
+(The location of this battle should not be confused with Trout River in the Northwest Territories.)